Despicable Me

-Despicable Me is an American media franchise created by Sergio Pablos, Cinco Paul and Ken Daurio.
+Despicable Me is an American media franchise created by Sergio Pablos.
 It centers on a supervillain turned secret agent named Gru, his adoptive daughters, Margo, Edith, and Agnes, and his yellow-colored Minions.
 The franchise is produced by Illumination and distributed by its parent company Universal Pictures.

-The franchise began with the 2010 film of the same name, which was followed by three sequels, Despicable Me 2 (2013), Despicable Me 3 (2017), and Despicable Me 4 (2024) and two spin-off prequels, Minions (2015) and Minions: The Rise of Gru (2022).
-The franchise also includes many short films, a television special, several video games, and a theme park attraction.
+The franchise began with the 2010 film of the same name, which was followed by three sequels, Despicable Me 2 (2013), Despicable Me 3 (2017), and Despicable Me 4 (2024).
+Three spin-off prequels based on the Minions have also been released, including the 2015 film of the same name, Minions: The Rise of Gru (2022), and Minions & Monsters (2026).
+The films have received mixed reviews from critics.
+As of 2026, the franchise is the thirteenth highest-grossing media franchise and, with a total global box-office revenue of over US$6 billion, the highest-grossing animated franchise of all time, surpassing Shrek in 2017.
+The films have set numerous box-office records, with Despicable Me 3 and Minions each grossing over $1 billion and being among the highest-grossing films at the time of their release.

+The franchise also includes short films, a television special, several video games, and a theme park attraction.